jletroui/frac/README.markdown

 - **1-9**: the number of times the next graphical primitive will be applied.
 It only applies to the very next primitive.
 The following example is drawing a segment 3 times longer than usual:

         seed = 3F
 - **{r,g,b}**: sets the new stroke color by specifying red, green, and blue decimal values.
-The following example is a black segment then a green segment:
+The following example is drawing a black segment (default color) then a green segment:

         seed = F{0,255,0}F